-At GateHouse Treatment, drug and alcohol rehab, we know that some substances make the body dependent on them.
+At GateHouse Treatment drug and alcohol rehab, we know that some substances make the body dependent on them.
 The body, due to continued use of these substances, finds a new homeostasis or “normal.”
-With these substances it can be much harder to get clean, that’s because the body now needs them to function properly.
-So, when you stop these substances, the body goes through something called withdrawal.
-This is the body’s way of re-calibrating or learning to function again without the substances.
-The symptoms of this “re-calibration” are called withdrawal symptoms and the process of the substances leaving the body is known better as detox or withdrawal.
-There are many substances that can cause withdrawal—including caffeine.
-Have you ever gone a couple days without your morning cup of joe (coffee)?
-The headaches, tension, and tiredness are all withdrawal symptoms.
-But, caffeine isn’t the only substance that can cause withdrawal symptoms.
+With these substances, it can be much harder to get clean because the body now needs them to function properly.
+When you stop using these substances, the body goes through withdrawal syndrome.
+This is the body’s way of recalibrating or learning to function again without the substances.
+There are many substances that can cause symptoms of withdrawal, including caffeine.
+Have you ever gone a couple of days without your morning cup of joe (coffee)?
+The headaches, tension, and tiredness are all symptoms of withdrawal syndrome.

-Good question.
-Not all substances cause the body to become dependent on them and there are varying degrees of physical dependence.
+Not all substances cause the body to become dependent on them, and the level of physical dependence can vary depending on many factors.
 For instance, your body quickly becomes dependent on opioids or nicotine.
-Whereas drugs such as benzodiazepines and alcohol, while still very physical addicting, take a little bit longer for your body to adjust to.
+Whereas drugs such as benzodiazepines and alcohol, while still very physically addicting, take a little bit longer for your body to adjust to.
 The substances that can cause this physical dependence are:

-- Opiates (i.e. morphine, oxycodone, heroin, fentanyl, Vicodin, Percocet etc.)
+- Opiates (morphine, oxycodone, heroin, fentanyl, Vicodin, Percocet etc.)

-While sugar, caffeine, and nicotine do cause physical dependence and withdrawal symptoms when quitting, we are here to focus on the illicit drugs.
-The illicit drugs are significantly more dangerous to be physically addicted to.
-Especially opiates, benzodiazepines, and alcohol.
+While sugar, caffeine, and nicotine do cause physical dependence and withdrawal symptoms when you quit, we are here to focus on the illicit drugs.
+The illicit drugs are potentially dangerous to be physically addicted to, especially opiates, benzodiazepines and alcohol.
 The withdrawal symptoms for these substances are extremely uncomfortable, and in some cases, they are even life-threatening.
-Substances like alcohol, opiates, and benzodiazepines often require medical care to ensure the safety of the person withdrawing in a drug and alcohol rehab.

-The drug withdrawal symptoms for all substances are similar, but as mentioned above, have varying degrees of severity depending on the substance used, the amount used, and the length of time used.
-Here are the drug withdrawal symptoms for each substance.
+The drug withdrawal symptoms for all substances are similar, but they have varying degrees of severity depending on the substance used, the amount used and the period of time used.
+Following are the drug withdrawal symptoms by type of drug.